What is a typical day like?

 If your child has any regular medication they need to take such as a course of antibiotics or insulin we can look after this in a lockbox or a refrigerator.
 Students will need to administer their own medication, but can do so in the privacy of the school’s medical room.

-If your child requires an asthma pump or Epi-Pen please ensure they carry these will them at all times.
+If your child requires an asthma pump or Epi-Pen please ensure they carry these with them at all times.

-It is vital that we have up to date medical information so please complete the medical form as soon as possible to return it to reception.
+It is vital that we have up to date medical information so please complete the medical form as soon as possible and return it to reception.

 Free School Meals

 Provision of food in the middle of the day will be given free of charge to a student whose parents are in receipt of:

 - Universal Credit with an annual net earned income of no more than £7,400